Welcome to our about ATPS page.

 Drawing on its rich network of experts in all aspects of the innovation systems in African countries: the policymakers, science experts, private sector actors and the civil society actors (Figure 3), ATPS ensures that its STI policy research and policy making programs are:

-- Achieving tangible impacts on livelihoods of citizens in African communities;
+- Achieving tangible impacts on the livelihoods of citizens in African communities;

 - Influencing and informing public policies with cutting edge STI knowledge;

 - Fostering development, deployment and diffusion and technological and social innovations at all scales for African development;